Skip to main content

 Download the official EON forger node repository from GitHub

-## Install required packages and necessary dependancies for forger node setup
+## Install required packages and necessary dependencies for forger node setup

 sudo apt-get update